 Ginger, fruit juice, dried fruit, honey, fruit juice, and herbs (optional, for flavoring)

 Flavoring the tea is one of my favorite parts of making kombucha.
-In the fall, I used a couple small slices of beets to give the kombucha a deep red color during the secondary fermentation process (after the kombucha is placed in small sealed bottles).
+In the fall, I used a couple of small slices of beets to give the kombucha a deep red color during the secondary fermentation process (after the kombucha is placed in small sealed bottles).
 Ginger is a good option in the winter, especially if you want to ward off a cold.

 - 3 1/2 quarts of water